 The city council appointed the first night watch in 1850, after volunteer forces proved inadequate in preserving the peace.
 The watchman had equal authority with the city marshal in that duty.
 Ohio's Metropolitan Police Act was passed in the 1866, creating a Board of Police Commissioners which passed levies to fund operations.
-Beginning in 1986, the Emergency Medical Service provided pre-hospital emergency care and basic and advanced life support on a 24-hour basis to Cleveland's citizens.
+Initiated in 1975, the Emergency Medical Service was upgraded to an all advanced life support system in 1986, providing pre-hospital emergency care and basic and advanced life support on a 24-hour basis to Cleveland's citizens.
 The first Board of Water Works Commissioners was elected in 1853 to preserve the public health from water-borne diseases and provide a reliable supply of water with which to fight fires; the first water flowed through the new city-owned system in September 1856.
 Electricity and gas were originally supplied by private companies supervised by a commissioner of franchises.
 Cleveland acquired electric light plants when it annexed the villages of S. BROOKLYN in 1905 and COLLINWOOD in 1910.
 After Cleveland's home rule charter enabled the city to own and operate public utilities, a new light plant was opened in 1914 and the Department of Public Utilities was organized, consisting of the self-supporting Water and Light & Power Divisions (see WATER SYSTEM, MUNICIPAL OWNERSHIP).
 In 1937 the sewage treatment plants were transferred to the Department of Public Utilities from the service department and a self-supporting Sewage Disposal Division was formed.
 During the post-World War II period, the new division acquired responsibility for the major interceptor sewers and sewage engineering and was renamed the Water Pollution Control Division.
 In 1972 all responsibility for the sewage treatment plants, interceptors, and sewage engineering was transferred to the newly organized Cleveland Regional Sewer District (known as the Northeast Ohio Regional Sewer District in 1986).

 The Department of Public Health & Welfare, established in 1913, was one of the first in the U.S. to deal with recreation, charities, housing, employment, and corrections, as well as public health and sanitation.
 At one time the department included in its operations the City Infirmary, City Farm, Workhouse, correctional institutions for both boys and girls, and Camp Cleveland.
 Eventually it was decided that most of the correctional and welfare institutions should be turned over either to the county or the state.
 In 1986 the focus of the department was on the enforcement of state and local health, environmental, and sanitation codes.
 That was accomplished by operating neighborhood health clinics, conducting inspections, and issuing licenses.
 The Air Pollution Control Division was formed in 1947 by ordinance and merged the activities of smoke abatement (which had belonged to the Division of Housing in the Public Safety Department) with the Bureau of Industrial Nuisances and the Bureau of Industrial Hygiene.
 The division is responsible for measuring the extent of pollutants in the air and enforcing federal, state, and local pollution regulations.